nikunj-phutela/digital-twin-contoso-healthcare/README.md

 # Suggested solution:
 The digital twin service provided by Azure when paired along with the 3-D visualization of the hospital helps build a digital twin of the facility.
-	A digital twin of the hospital premises is built, and the management of all sensors across the facility is done with the help of the IoT Hub.
+1.A digital twin of the hospital premises is built, and the management of all sensors across the facility is done with the help of the IoT Hub.
 The sensor data available via the Azure IoT hub is paired with edge devices and can help provide an overview on aspects such as temperature, occupancy status and more.
-	The mapping of each floor is carried out using 2-D CAD drawings which are further converted into Azure indoor maps using the Creator module.
+2. The mapping of each floor is carried out using 2-D CAD drawings which are further converted into Azure indoor maps using the Creator module.
 As mentioned earlier, the digital twin not only provides a visualization of the building, but also provides data to edge devices such as the drone and the conversational chatbot to create additional digital solutions.
 The edge devices with the help of the Azure indoor maps can help patients with their queries and also navigate around the facility and monitor all aspects such as COVID-19 guidelines, among others.
 All these aspects combined provides an end to end identical digital model of the physical hospital enabling the ability to test certain technologies and scenarios via simulations prior to implementing it in the real life facility.

 # Create the Azure Digital Twin